 Requirements

-A dataset which contains geographic variables.
+A dataset that contains variables with geographic data.

 Currently, the regions that are supported are: